Search the collections

 Parachute - Storpedo Stores Container, circa 1945 Reg.
 No: ST 036242

 - 24 foot diameter parachute for the Australian-designed Storpedo supply dropping container.
-Dropping supplies by air to Australian troops in the jungle during the Second World War was a difficult problem.
+Dropping supplies by air to Australian troops in the jungle during World War II was a difficult problem.
 Ordinary silk parachute canopies were expensive and used valuable material.
 Dropping supplies from aircraft without a parachute frequently led to destruction or loss of the stores.
 In 1943, an experimental wire mesh suspended net was erected at Langwarrin, Victoria into which supplies including cordial bottles were dropped from a 67 Squadron Avro Anson aircraft.
 This method was not adopted.

 The wartime Inventions Directorate in Australia led by L.J.
 Hartnett (later Sir Laurence Hartnett) asked the Ordnance Production Directorate to find a solution and G.W Griffiths was seconded to examine the problem.
 He devised a container made of heavy-gauge wire netting to absorb the shock of impact with the ground which he called the 'Aeropak'.
 A parachute could be attached to slow the rate of descent.